kminoda/autoware-map-loader-architecture-proposal/ReadMe.md

 - able to reduce the implementation cost of the client side

 ### Cons:
-- complicated interface and thus more difficult to understand than proposal B
+- complicated interface and thus more difficult to understand than proposal A

 ## Other candidates that we had in mind